labintsev/ladd-and-weights/paper_en.md

 The aim of our research is to find the best balance between speed and accuracy of prediction.
 This issue is very important, because our applications are already successfully used in real rescue operations.

+## Methods

 ## Dataset description

-TTo collect necessary data we organized training search and rescue operations.
+To collect necessary data we organized training search and rescue operations.
 A team of volunteers traveled to the area and were there in various poses.
 These poses corresponded to how the real missing people were found.

 We used clothes of different colors, as well as terrain with different numbers of trees:
 - a clear field;
 - a rare forest.

-In total, 5 training sessions were conducted at 3 different seasons: spring, summer and winter.
+In total, 5 training sessions were conducted at 3 different seasons and locations:
+- 0 : 410 winter Moscow 2019;
+- 411 : 768 summer Moscow 2019;
+- 769 : 1036 spring Korolev 2019;
+- 1037 : 1421 summer Tambov 2019;
+- 1422 : 1551 summer Nnovgorod 2021.

 Dataset has 1552 images with more than 5000 annotated objects.
 Image with object example is on the picture.